List of Gomer Pyle – USMC characters: "Miss" Bunny Wilson

 "Miss" Bunny Wilson is Sergeant Carter's girlfriend throughout most of the series.
-The couple regularly have disagreements, usually fueled by Carter's mishaps, but they clearly care deeply for each other, often making up by the end of the particular episode in which they fought.
+The couple regularly has disagreements, usually fueled by Carter's mishaps, but they clearly care deeply for each other, often making up by the end of the particular episode in which they fought.
 Whether formally, or casually, Bunny's attire is usually fashionable.
 She often takes up for Gomer when Carter is at odds with him.